EHS4000 – Knowing Natures: Environmental Research Seminar

 This course is taught over the course of two semesters, starting in spring.

 - From late August to November: Regular meetings, presentations and supervision.
+One excursion.

 Students will design an empirical environmental research project over two semesters.
 The project can be creative and use arts-driven forms of research dissemination such as filmmaking, photography, exhibition design, environmental story maps, or journalistic writing.

 The final project will be assessed as pass/ fail and evaluated and commented on in text form.